zulip/zulip/templates/zerver/help/status-and-availability.md

 # Status and availability

-Status and availability let your teammates know roughly how quickly you'll be responding to messages.
+Status and availability let everyone know roughly how quickly you'll be responding to messages.

-A **status** is a customizable emoji and/or short message visible to all team members.
-A typical status message might be "in a meeting", "on vacation", or "visiting SF next week".
+A **status** is a customizable emoji, along with a short message.
+A typical status might be "📅 In a meeting" or "🏠 Working remotely".
+To make them easy to notice, status emoji are shown next to your name in the sidebars, message feed, and compose box.

 Your **availability** is a colored dot (like <span class="indicator green solid"></span>) that indicates if you're currently active on Zulip, idle, offline, or unavailable.

-If you're not current active, Zulip also lets your teammates know when you were last active.
+## Statuses

-## Set a status
+### Set a status

+You can set a status emoji, status message, or both.

 {start_tabs}